TBosak/fornax/README.md

 # **Fornax API Framework**

-Fornax contains a lightweight, opinionated API framework built on **Bun** and **Hono** with first-class support for **TypeScript** decorators, validation using **Zod**, and automatic OpenAPI documentation and Swagger generation.
+Fornax contains a lightweight, opinionated declarative API framework built on **Bun** and **Hono** with first-class support for **TypeScript** decorators, validation using **Zod**, and automatic OpenAPI documentation and Swagger generation.
 Simplify your API development with reusable models, robust validation, and seamless integration with Swagger.

 ---